gardener/gardener/docs/proposals/26-workload-identity.md

 verify the provided metadata and it can enhance the JWT with additional information derived from the context, for example with information for the project and the seed of the shoot cluster.
-Gardener API can also add global information like a garden cluster identity.
-As `WorkloadIdentity` already specifies duration of the token, `TokenRequest` will not feature such field.
+Gardener API can also add global information like a garden cluster identity. `TokenRequest` will feature optional field `duration` that will allow clients to specify for how long the issued workload identity token to be valid.
+This duration will be ensured to be between certain limits of minimal and maximal validity, in order to avoid frequent token renewals as well as tokens with too long validity.
+If the duration field is not set, a default duration will applied.

 `TokenRequest` resources will never be persisted in the storage layer, the generated token will be written in the `.status.token` field and returned to the client as response.
 The expiration timestamp of the token will be also available